soilwise-he/SoilWise-documentation/tech/docs/technical_components/mapserver.md

 # Map Server

 !!! component-header "Info"
-    **Current version:** 8.2.2
+    **Current version:** 8.4.0

     **Project:** [MapServer](https://github.com/soilwise-he/MapServer)

+At this moment mapserver is not added to the infrastructure.
+We're still evaluating the user need for a component like this.

 ## Functionality

 [MapServer](https://mapserver.org){target=_blank} is an Open Source platform for publishing spatial data to the web with standardised APIs defined by Open Geospatial Consortium, such as WMS, WFS, WCS, OGC API-Features.
 Originally developed in the mid-1990s at the University of Minnesota, MapServer is released under an MIT-style license and runs on all major platforms (Windows, Linux, Mac OS X).
 MapServer is not a full-featured GIS system, nor does it aspire to be.

-In Soilwise mapserver will be used to share spatial data in a conveniant way to clients such as QGIS, ArcGIS, OpenLayers, Leaflet.

 Read more about MapServer at [EJPSoil wiki](https://ejpsoil.github.io/soildata-assimilation-guidance/cookbook/mapserver.html){target=_blank}.